Riding the Wave of Change: An Interview with Justin Hectus

 One of the pleasures of being able to appear at CLOC Institute 2017 a few weeks ago?
 The chance to share the stage with Justin Hectus of Keesal, Young & Logan.

-As a two-time International Legal Technology Association (ILTA) Distinguished Peer Award winner, and the Chief Information Officer (CIO) and Chief Information Security Officer (CISO) at KYL, he’s uniquely qualified to talk about the changes being wrought by workflow automation, and its potential upside for the legal profession.
+As a two-time International Legal Technology Association (ILTA) Distinguished Peer Award winner, and the Chief Information Officer (CIO) and Chief Information Security Officer (CISO) at KYL, he’s uniquely qualified to talk about the changes being wrought by Legal Operations workflow automation, and its potential upside for the legal profession.

 This week, Justin presents at Legaltech West Coast 2017 on the subject of “Riding the Wave of Change To Meet Client Needs More Efficiently.”
 We grabbed a few moments to ask him questions about what’s in the offing as technology brings transformational changes to organizations and society alike.

 So Justin, to start with a very general question, where do you think we are in terms of technological transformation?

 When I pause to reflect on where we are today, not just in the legal industry but as a business community and a society, I’d say we’re in a period not just of rapid change but increasingly rapid change.